-A LaSPACE GSRA supplement carries an annual award of \$8k for graduate students seeking a Master's or Doctoral degree.
+A LaSPACE GSRA supplement carries an annual award of \$10k for graduate students seeking a Master's or Doctoral degree.
 Both degree levels are reviewed on an equal basis.
-At least 50% of the requested funds (\$4k or greater) must be used to directly fund the student.
+At least \$4k must be used to directly fund the student.